Hacker0x01/pingpong/README.md

 - A voting system is applied when players are in disagreement, and it's not clear what really happened.
 - Voting at the ping pong table is similar to [Roman Voting](http://ancienthistory.about.com/od/romerepublic/qt/052611-How-the-Romans-Voted-in-the-Roman-Republic.htm), except the players use the colours of their ping pong bats.
 Black means benefit of doubt, red results elimination from the round.
 The colour with the most votes rule.
 - When only a single player votes and holds up the ping pong bat to vote, that player is immediately eliminated from the round.
 When that player was already eliminated, the player has to skip the next round.

-### Being not Jens enough
-"Jens" is a synonym for "good".
-Named after one of the wise elders of the ping pong table, [@jenskanis](https://github.com/jenskanis).

 ### Saving another player's life
 - A player can save another player's life by hitting the ball back for the other player, when he's unable to hit it back